Mara-Li/YAFPA/README.md

 Finally, the plugin will add, commit and push if supported.

-Note : The clipboard maybe not work in your configuration.
+Note : The clipboard may not work in your configuration.
 I have (and can) only test the script on IOS and Windows, so I use `pyperclip` and `pasteboard` to do that.
 If you are on MacOS, Linux, Android, please, check your configuration on your python and open an issue if it doesn't work.
 Note : I **can't** testing on these 3 OS, so I can't create a clipboard option on my own.

 ### Custom CSS
-You can add CSS using the file (custom.css)[/assets/css/custom.css].
+You can add CSS using the file (custom.css)[https://github.com/Mara-Li/yet-another-free-publish-alternative/blob/master/assets/css/custom.css].
 The plugin [Markdown Attribute](https://github.com/valentine195/obsidian-markdown-attributes) allow to use the creation of inline css.
 Some information about this :
 - You need to add `:` after the first `{`
 - The inline IAL work only if there is stylized markdown.
 In absence, the text will be bolded.
 - It won't work with highlight (removed automatically by the script)

-:warning: As I use CodeMirror Options and Contextual Typography, I warn you : the use of `#tags` to stylize the text before it doesn't work with my build.
+⚠️ As I use CodeMirror Options and Contextual Typography, I warn you : the use of `#tags` to stylize the text before it doesn't work with my build.
 So, as an option to don't have a random tag in a text, you can use `custom.css` to remove it with `display: none` (you can have an example with `#left`).

 ### Frontmatter settings
 - `share: true` : Share the file
 - `embed: false` : remove the transluction (convert to normal wikilinks)
-- `update: false` : Don't update the file at all.
+- `update: false` : Don't update the file at all after the first push
 - `current: false` : Don't update the date
 - `private: true` : Use the `_private` folder collection instead of the `_notes` collection.